 Reflect, today, upon your own knowledge of the truth.
 Are you able to consent to the will of God and the truths of God without fully understanding them?
 Do you trust God more than you trust your own human reason?
 Are you willing to move forward in life by faith rather than by your limited human reason alone?
 Strive to imitate the pure faith-knowledge of our Blessed Mother.
-She the truth because it was spoken in her heart.
+She knew the truth because it was spoken in her heart.
 And as she listened, she consented and embraced the holy will of God.
 We must do the same.

 Lord, I desire to trust You with my whole mind, heart, soul and strength.
 Help me to always hear You speak and to respond with complete faith and generosity.
-Lord, may I imitate the perfect faith of Your Mother by praying always with her, ‘let it be done to me according to Your word.’
+Lord, may I imitate the perfect faith of Your mother by praying always with her, ‘let it be done to me according to Your word.’
 Mother Mary, pray for us.
 Jesus, I trust in You.

 “Most blessed are you among women, and blessed is the fruit of your womb.
 And how does this happen to me, that the mother of my Lord should come to me?
 For at the moment the sound of your greeting reached my ears, the infant in my womb leaped for joy.
 Blessed are you who believed that what was spoken to you by the Lord would be fulfilled.”
-Luke 1:42-45
+Luke 1:42b–45

-Wow, there is a lot to take in from this beautiful passage spoken by Elizabeth to our Blessed Mother.
+There is a lot to take in from this beautiful passage spoken by Elizabeth to our Blessed Mother.
 First of all, we see the general tone of her greeting.
 It’s one of great affection.
 It’s easy to perceive the authentic joy in Elizabeth’s heart as she encounters the Mother of God and her Lord dwelling within Mother Mary’s womb.

-“And how does this happen to me, that the Mother of my Lord should come to me?”
+“And how does this happen to me, that the mother of my Lord should come to me?”
 This line reveals that Elizabeth took true joy in her encounter with Mary and saw this encounter as an abundant blessing.
 This is interesting since Elizabeth was so much older than Mary.
 She could have “expected” Mary to be there and taken her visit for granted.
 But she didn’t, she saw it with much gratitude.

 It’s also clear that Elizabeth is not the only one who is blessed to encounter the Mother of God and her Child.
 Elizabeth’s baby, John the Baptist, who is living within her womb, is also filled with joy and leaps as an expression of that joy.
 What an amazing effect this visit has upon both Elizabeth and her unborn child.